-With the adoption of the Additional Protocols to the Geneva Conventions, which includes extensive regulation of topics traditionally referred to as Hague Law, the separation is less relevant in today’s practice.
+With the adoption of the Additional Protocols to the Geneva Conventions, which include extensive regulation of topics traditionally referred to as Hague Law, the separation is less relevant in today’s practice.

 The Hague Regulations and Conventions

 The IV Hague Convention is of particular importance during occupation and sets out a definition of occupation which remains applicable to this day.
-It also sets out some of the key principles that regulate occupation: namely the obligation to ensure public order and civil life, and obligation to respect of private property.
+It also includes some of the key principles that regulate occupation, namely the obligation to ensure public order and civil life, and to respect of private property.

-The Four Geneva Conventions of 1949 represent the fundamental treaty text regulating issues of protection in situations of armed conflict.
-Whilst the Geneva Conventions were collectively codified in 1949, these protections built upon earlier conventions developed in the late 19th and early 20th Century.
-With the exception of Common Article Three, the protections afforded under the Geneva Conventions are limited to international armed conflicts.
+The Four Geneva Conventions of 1949 represent the fundamental treaty law that regulates issues of protection in situations of armed conflict.
+Whilst the Geneva Conventions were codified in 1949, they are built on earlier conventions developed in the late 19th and early 20th Century.
+With the exception of Common Article 3, the protections afforded under the Geneva Conventions are limited to international armed conflicts.

 What is the difference between each of the four Geneva Conventions?

-The Third Geneva Convention (GCIII) provided protections for Prisoners of War.
+- The Third Geneva Convention (GCIII) provides protections for prisoners of war.

-The first Geneva Convention, which comprises a mere ten articles, was adopted in 1864 by twelve nations in order to give protection to wounded and sick soldiers in times of armed conflict on land.
+The First Geneva Convention, which comprises a mere ten articles, was adopted in 1864 by 12 nations to afford protection to wounded and sick soldiers in times of armed conflict on land.

-In 1929, a second treaty was drafted giving protection to the wounded, sick, and shipwrecked in armed conflict at sea.
-After the atrocities committed against prisoners during the First World War, the international community adopted the third Geneva Convention in 1929 to give protection to the treatment of prisoners of war (POWs).
+In 1929, a second treaty was drafted to protect the wounded, sick, and shipwrecked in armed conflict at sea.
+After the atrocities committed against prisoners during the First World War, the international community adopted the Third Geneva Convention in 1929 to ensure the protection of prisoners of war (POWs).

-The limitations of the law and of its implementation were starkly highlighted during the Second World War, and as a result, in 1949 the first three were revised and for the first time, a fourth convention was adopted to give specific protection to civilians in armed conflict, including extensive protections to those populations living under occupation.
+The limitations of the law were highlighted during the Second World War, and, as a result, in 1949 the first three Conventions were revised.
+Moreover, a fourth convention was adopted to afford specific protection to civilians in armed conflict, including to those populations living under occupation.